Fallacy of a Green Thumb

 by Dan Eskelson on Apr 30, 2012

-The benefits of gardening are enormous; aside from personal satisfaction, the gentle exercise helps to keep the body young.
-Walking, bending, kneeling and stretching in the fresh air is not only good for us, but necessary in our sedentary society.
-The sometimes vigorous operations of soil preparation are excellent aerobic exercise.
+The benefits of gardening are enormous; aside from personal satisfaction, gentle exercise helps to keep the body young.
+Walking, bending, kneeling, and stretching in the fresh air is not only good for us but necessary in our sedentary society.
+The sometimes vigorous operations of soil preparation are excellent aerobic exercises.
 As a group, farmers suffer fewer serious illnesses than the rest of society.

 Mental health is improved also - the hectic, often frustrating pace of our daily lives can be tempered with the slower, rhythmic patterns of garden chores.
 The lessons learned from observing and working with nature help to relieve the fears and anxieties of modern society.
 It is interesting to note that gardening has become a successful tool for the treatment of seriously ill mental patients.

 Another major benefit of growing your own is quality; I challenge any supermarket to sell produce that tastes as good as what we grow in our home garden.
 We've noticed that our children readily consume homegrown vegetables but often leave much of the store bought produce for the compost pile.
 The healthy exercise of gardening yields the healthy fiber, beta-carotene, and minerals necessary for the body...or for the ornamental gardener, the beauty, fragrance, and tranquility necessary for the soul.

 The best advice for the novice gardener is to start small; a well-prepared small garden will yield plenty of produce or ornamental beauty.
 As skills and confidence grow, gradually increase the garden's size to fit your time and energy commitments.